kevoree/kevoree-registry/doc/CONCEPTION.md

 The version must be a positive integer
 The serialized model must be a valid json serialization of a type definition (no validation is done in the current version).

+### Typedef/DU update
+Nothing published can be updated

 ### Typedef/DU removal
 Nothing publicly available can be deleted.
  * Namespace can be deactivated